 She received her BFA in Fine Arts/Printmaking from Pratt Institute in 2012.
-She was a resident at The Peter Bullough Foundation in Winchester, VA, the Byrdcliffe Arts Colony in Woodstock, NY, and ChaNorth in Pine Plains, NY.
+She is an upcoming resident of the Wassaic Project, and was a resident at The Peter Bullough Foundation, the Byrdcliffe Arts Colony and the ChaNorth Residency.
 She has shown at galleries in New York such as Below Grand, 81 Leonard Gallery, Trestle Gallery, Peninsula Art Space, Field of Play Gallery, and Collarworks.
 Voyles has been published in blogs and online such as Collé, Shoutout LA, Paradice Palase, and The Jealous Curator.

-Her recent shows include “Departures” at 81 Leonard Gallery, “Campfire Songs” curated by Wesley Ware at Field of Play Gallery, and “Channels”, curated by Marco Tulio de la Sierra at Below Grand Gallery.
+Her recent shows include “Unreliable Narrators”, her first solo presentation at 81 Leonard Gallery in Tribeca, NY, “Campfire Songs” curated by Wesley Ware at Field of Play Gallery, and “Channels”, curated by Marco Tulio de la Sierra at Below Grand Gallery.

 For inquiries/commissions: